-The Real Estate Assessments Office mailed the 2015 assessment notices beginning March 13, 2015.
-If you are uncertain about the accuracy of your 2015 real estate assessment on the basis of value or equity with other properties, please follow these steps:
+The Real Estate Assessments Office plans to mail the 2016 notices the second week of March, 2016.
+After receiving this notice, if you are uncertain about the accuracy of your 2016 real estate assessment on the basis of value or equity with other properties, please follow these steps:

 If the appraiser is not able to satisfy your concerns, you may request an administrative appeal of your assessment.
 The County appraiser considers market information relative to the property and information provided by the taxpayer.
 If this information shows the assessed value should be changed, the appraiser will make the necessary adjustment.
 If the evidence does not support a change, the appraiser will explain the reasons for not changing the assessment.
-The deadline for filing a 2015 administrative appeal with the Real Estate Assessments Office was June 1, 2015.
+The deadline for filing a 2016 administrative appeal with the Real Estate Assessments Office is June 1, 2016.